danjodc/OpenMechanochem/README.md

 #### FMPES

-Using FMPES, the required parameters are pulling points, applied points and applied forces This can be done by the keywords pp, ap, and pullforce respectively.
+Using FMPES, the required parameters are pulling points, applied points and applied forces This can be done by using the keywords pp, ap, and pullforce respectively.

 ```
   pull.set_params(method='FMPES', pp=PullPoints, ap=AppPoints, pullforce = force)
 ```
 In FMPES, the relative cartesian coordinates of pulling points and applied points are of utmost importance.
 For example, a system described below where H0 and H1 are hydrogen atoms pulled towards points A and B respectively,

 ```
       A <---  0 ------- 1  --->   B
 ```

-In the case of H2 xyz given as
+with H2 xyz given as
 ```
 --> hydrogen.xyz
 2